programming-notes/world-s-simplest-browser-challenge/README.md

 ### Net::HTTP and Nokogiri
 In order to get the HTML for a wepage, we need to make an [HTTP][wikipedia http] request.
 And, we need to do so with Ruby.
 Fortunately, the Ruby Standard Library includes a library that makes this possible:  the `Net` module with its `HTTP` class (i.e., `Net::HTTP`).

 To use this library, we need to require it (see Line 1 of the runner file).
 But, how do we use `Net::HTTP` to make HTTP requests?
 What kind of object is created out of the response?
 Part of this challenge is to explore this library to learn how to use it.
-To begin, we can read through the usage examples in the [ruby docs][ruby net/http] and this [cheat sheet from Ruby Inside][ruby inside net/http].
+To begin, we can read through the usage examples in the [Ruby docs][ruby net/http] and this [cheat sheet from Ruby Inside][ruby inside net/http].
 This GitHub [repo][github net::http examples] provides more usage examples, including an example for [making a standard GET request][get request example].

 Take time to read through and understand the examples.
 Open IRB and run the code.
 Explore the objects we'll be working with.